slinGitHub/CheckmateWeb/index.md

 ## Welcome to the Checkmate Homepage
 Checkmate was written to give you a fast overview of your current diabetic treatment status (based on your Nightscout cloud data).

+This project is published as open source and free for anyone to copy/modify.

 ### Checkmate Features
 - Visualize the daily GMI (Glucose Management Indicator) or average blood sugar level
 - Visualize your daily "in Range" in percent (in range borders are configurable)